LauraCuellarCa/Battleships_ADS/AlgorithmsAndDataStructures_Explained.md

 **CPU HIT MANGAGEMENT**

 In our game, queues are used for managing hit directions in the `CPU_Player` class.
 Specifically, the `hit_directions` attribute is defined as a `deque` (double-ended queue) from the `collections` module.
-Here's a breakdown of how queues are used in the code:

 1. **Initialization:**
    - `self.hit_directions = deque()`: This line initializes an empty deque (`hit_directions`) that will be used to store the hit directions.